aquefir/hinterlib/README.md

 These focus areas form the low-level foundation for both consumers of Hinterlib and Hinterlib itself in the context of higher level services.
-Such higher-level services includes in-memory tabular data management, text encoding and decoding, mechanicalist container provisions, and a cornucopia of mathematics utilities.
+Such higher-level services include in-memory tabular data management, text encoding and decoding, mechanicalist container provisions, and a cornucopia of mathematics utilities.